The first woman mayor of Paris in 751 years was born in Cadiz and is Spanish

 By the time Anne was 25 she had passed the civil service exam, having earned her degree in Social Work, and had moved to a modest apartment on the Rive Gauche of the River Seine in the populous 15th arrondissement of Paris.
 In addition, she has advanced studies (DEA) in Social Work and Labor Union.
 She joined the Ministry of Labor in 1993 and, true to her humble beginnings and the values that her parents had passed on to her, Anne joined the Socialist Party the following year, the International Labor Organization in Geneva between 1995 and 1996, and the ministerial cabinet of Prime Minister Lionel Jospin from 1997 to 2002.

-In the nationwide municipal elections held last March Anne ran for mayor and beat right-winger Natalie Kosciusko-Morizet of the Union por un Mouvement Populaire (UMP) by a comfortable nine percentage points.
-During the campaign Anne distanced herself from Hollande’s fiscal policy which favors companies at the expense of the poor.
+In the nationwide municipal elections held last March (2014), Anne ran for mayor and beat right-winger Natalie Kosciusko-Morizet of the Union por un Mouvement Populaire (UMP) by a comfortable nine percentage points.
+During the campaign, Anne distanced herself from Hollande’s fiscal policy which favors companies at the expense of the poor.
 Like Delanoë, she was a “first” mayor: the first woman mayor of Paris ever.
-Until Anne the “mayors” of Paris, whether as Provosts of the Merchants (1263-1789), the state-appointed Prefects of the Seine who governed Paris for most of the 19th and the 20th century, or maires de Paris (Mayors of Paris, an elective post since 1977) were exclusively the messieurs of the French species.
+Until Anne, the “mayors” of Paris, whether as Provosts of the Merchants (1263-1789), the state-appointed Prefects of the Seine who governed Paris for most of the 19th and the 20th century, or maires de Paris (Mayors of Paris, an elective post since 1977) were exclusively messieurs.

-The extent of Anne’s victory surpasses the mere number of votes she’d notched up: she bucked the massive trend toward the right.
-The phenomenon was not about the sudden upsurge in the popularity of the French conservatives.
-It was a tsunami of disaffection with President Hollande whose approval rating has sunk to between the low twenties and 18%, the latter figure provided this April by the Institut français d’opinion publique (Ifop), due to his failure to address the economic woes of the country and his scandalous lovelife that sent the ex-first lady Valery Trierweiller collapsing in the hospital after he owned up to his affair with actress Julie Gayet who is young enough to be his daughter.
+The extent of Anne’s victory goes beyond the mere number of votes she’d notched up; she bucked the massive trend toward the right.
+The phenomenon was not so much about the upsurge in the popularity of the French conservatives as the voter alienation from Holland.
+It was a tsunami of disaffection with the President whose approval rating has plumetted to between the low twenties and 18%.
+Hollande’s failure to address the economic woes of the country has been aggravated by his scandalous lovelife that sent the ex-first lady Valery Trierweiller collapsing in the hospital after he owned up to his affair with actress Julie Gayet who is young enough to be his daughter.

 And Paris is of course the jewel in the political crown of France, the symbol of French grandeur, the seat of the national government, the traditional launching pad for a national career, and the stronghold of French conservatives for more than a century.

-Against the backdrop of the Parti socialiste’s calamitous loss of many cities and towns in the last election, Anne has become the risen star who will hopefully rise higher still and shine as bright.
+Against the backdrop of the Parti Socialiste’s calamitous loss of many cities and towns in the last election, Anne has become the risen star who will hopefully rise higher still and shine brighter; her party is setting its sights on the national arena for her.
+But she won’t budge from Paris: “Paris es suficiente por si misma.
+Paris es un lugar de acción.
+Paris es mi ciudad” (Paris is sufficient unto itself.
+Paris is where the action is.
+Paris is my city).”

 It isn’t all one-sided; Anne too is able to do some harvesting.
 She is a recipient in 2010 of the Order of Isabella the Catholic of which King Juan Carlos of Spain is the Grand Master.
 Like many Spanish people who admit to being more juancarlistas than monarchists, the mayor holds the king in high esteem.
 When the subject of the French’s propensity for beheading their monarchs came up in an interview, Anne, an out and out republican, said, “Don’t chop off the head of King Juan Carlos!”